-All events automatically have this included in the Budget Template as a compulsory item in the budget.
+With the exception of New Zealand, all events automatically have this included in the Budget Template as a compulsory item in the budget.

 For all events, the Contingent Leader in consultation with the International Commissioner of Australia may decide to substitute the Official Presentation Plaque with an alternative design of appropriate significance.